Gowtham1kasi/Tic-Tac-Toe-socket.io/README.md

 # Connect Clients
 node client.js 127.0.0.1 5050

-note: connect two clients to play game and only two players are allowed at a time.
+connect two clients to play game and only two players are allowed at a time. player 1 will take initiate.